Quick Links

 Matching a child’s level to a reading book

 Books will be sent home each week for your child to read.
-This is recorded in a reading journal and signed by the parent each week.
+This is recorded in a reading journal and signed by the parent, every time your child has read to you.

 Thank you in advance, parents and carers, for supporting us with this.